The following Tax guidance note provides comprehensive and up to date legal information covering:

 provide a certificate to HMRC after the end of each relevant financial year about the appropriateness of the tax accounting arrangements of the relevant company or companies in question

 This Practice Note:

 details the specific duties and responsibilities that form part of an SAO's main duty to take reasonable steps to ensure that the company establishes and maintains appropriate tax accounting arrangements (ie accounting arrangements that enable the company's relevant tax liabilities to be calculated accurately in all material respects) and, as part of that, considers:

 the concept of 'appropriate tax accounting arrangements', and

 the meaning of 'accurate in all material respects', and

-covers the SAO's obligation to submit a certificate at the end of each financial year, even if it is a qualified one
+covers the SAO's obligation to submit a certificate at

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.